cs50nestm/web/changemaker/README.md

 Your deliverable must address all four of the following:

-1. **How Generative AI Works** — Explain it clearly for a general audience.
+1. **How Generative AI Works**: Explain it clearly for a general audience.
 What is it?
 How are these models trained?
 What are transformers and prompt engineering?
 Include at least one visual (diagram or infographic) to illustrate the process.
 Examples to reference: ChatGPT, DALL·E, Midjourney, GitHub Copilot.

-2. **Costs, Benefits & Ethical Concerns** — Analyze the broader impact.
+2. **Costs, Benefits & Ethical Concerns**: Analyze the broader impact.
 Pick at least three angles to explore:
 	- Economic impact: job changes, productivity, new industries
 	- Education: benefits, academic integrity risks, access gaps